ropensci/tacmagic/readme.md

 ### Data loading and weighted-averages

+Supports formats exported from the PMOD suite of software.
+Combines atlas-based ROIs into larger ROIs as defined in standardROIs() or fullROIs() (or by the user), weighted for volume.

 ### SUVR calculation

 Calculate standardized uptake value ratios (SUVR) for regions of interest (ROIs).
 For large ROIs made up of several smaller ROIs, calculates the mean SUVR weighted the subROIs by volume.
+It also weights the SUVR by frame length.

 ### Logan